Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Data and Analysis Design

 Overall, we do not measure the true ethnicity, but rely on the \textit{perceived} identity inferred from names.
 Therefore our conclusions should be interpreted as reflecting disparities among scientists with name-inferred ethnicities rather than self-identified ethnicities directly.
-However, we provide some evidence of consistent results when coding author names with racial self-identities using the U.S. census data (\sm{Fig. S4}).
+However, we obtained consistent results when coding author names with racial self-identities using the U.S. census data or an alternate definition of ethnicity using the Wikipedia data (\sm{Fig. S4}).

+We used mixed-effects logistic regression models to control for a broad range of plausible confounding factors, including corresponding author status, authorship position, author rank and popularity, name complexity, affiliation rank and location, abstract readability, team size, research topics, and news features such as year of coverage, article length, and journalist's demographics (see details in \sm{Mixed-Effects Regression Models}).
+The model also adds random effects for publication venues and news outlets, enabling us to measure differential mentions within a particular news outlet covering a particular academic journal on a particular research topic.
+This helps ensure that we are comparing media mentions of scholars doing comparable work.
+Nevertheless, our model cannot provide causal evidence of ethnic discrimination.